ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-22_Atlantic.rst

 Canada (Gail)
 -----------------
-* Three calls by now.
+* Three calls by now to address their questions.
 * Making an introduction to thought leaders.
 * Vittorio and Riffaat meeting next Monday.